tabulify/tabulify/tower/doc/vertx-run.md

-# How to start the Vertx Web server?
+# How to start the Vertx API server?

 ## About
-This page shows you how you can start the vertx Webserver (ie backend)
+This page shows you how you can start the vertx API Webserver (ie backend)

 ## Principles: Two ways